Rossstevo/birdle/README.md

 # coolest feature?

 The tile-reveal formular was a fun problem to solve and ended up being pretty simple.
 I made an array of variables [tiles14, tile7, tile22, tile 16, tile 1].
-When the user clicks 'peep' the first item in teh array is used then discarded.
+When the user clicks 'peep' the first item in the array is used then discarded.
+Each day I set the array based on which tiles I think will make the game interesting.